varinaldi/city-scan-automation/README.md

 # Show available tasks
 python -m tasks --list

+# optional upload outputs to GCS, can be for all tasks or specific tasks
+python -m tasks --all --upload python -m accessibility --collect --upload
 ```

 Tasks will process in sequence using your configured environment.
 If you need to manually activate the environment later, use: